 Understanding Adverse Possession in Arkansas

 In Arkansas, a tenant can make an adverse possession claim if they have occupied the land or building for 7 continuous years.
-(ARC § 18-11-101).
-When a squatter claims adverse possession, they have the opportunity to gain legal ownership of the property.
+(ARC § 18-11-106).
+When a squatter claims adverse possession, they can gain legal ownership of the property.
 At the point when an adverse possession claim is filed, the squatter has lawful permission to remain on the property until the proceedings are finished.

 In the US, there are five legal requirements that a squatter must meet before they can make an adverse possession claim.
 The occupation must be:

 If these five requirements aren’t met, there are no grounds for adverse possession.
-What does each of these mean?
+Additionally, for adverse possession criteria to be met, the squatter must have color of title and show documents of full payment of taxes.

-In this particular legal sense, ‘hostile’ doesn’t mean aggressive or violent.
+In this situation, ‘hostile’ doesn’t mean aggressive or violent.
 In Arkansas, a hostile claim on a property boils down to a single definition.

 To fit this particular parameter in Arkansas, the squatter or trespasser only has to occupy the land without the consent or permission of the lawful owner.
 While some other states have different rules (or a different ‘hostile’ definition), that isn’t the case in Arkansas.